Probe of Virginia rocket blast begins; space station supplied

 NEW YORK For most Americans, daylight saving time means only one thing: losing an hour's sleep.
 So what is the point?

-The 14-story Antares rocket, built and launched by Orbital Sciences Corp, blasted off from the NASA Wallops Flight Facility on Wallops Island at 6:22 p.m. on Tuesday but burst into flames moments later.
-It was the first disaster since the National Aeronautics and Space Administration turned to private operators to run cargo to the space station.
+The 14-story Antares rocket, built and launched by Orbital Sciences Corp, blasted off from the NASA Wallops Flight Facility on Wallops Island at 6:22 p.m.
+(2222 GMT) on Tuesday but burst into flames moments later.
+It was the first disaster since the National Aeronautics and Space Administration turned to private operators to fly cargo to the space station.

 While no one was hurt, witnesses said the explosion looked like a "ball of fire" and shook buildings for miles.